HenkaSyvert/ParticleLife/README.md

 	- c++ optimization?
 	- do double buffer in cpu
 	- figure out why gpu and cpu dont behave the same
-	- remove unnessary delta param
-	- more satifying way of handling initialization and responsibilities
-	- derp derp är matten med squared saker ens rätt?
 	- lint shader code
 	- add particle drag
-	- rename stuff to make more sense and be more distinct
 	- random seed button

 	gpu: